 You might wonder what type of crutches are best for you.

 That depends on your individual needs.

 But there are several other types of crutches you might want to consider.

-They have a bracketed handle which helps to surround the crutch’s body to distribute your weight.
-These crutches are foldable for easy storage and using.
+They have a bracketed handle that helps to surround the crutch’s body to distribute your weight.
+These crutches are foldable for easy storage and use.
 They also can help you relieve back pain by keeping an ergonomic stance.

 This option works like the underarm crutches, but they have a larger base.
-They distribute your weight throughout the arms and legs a bit better and they generally give you a bit more stability when walking.
+They distribute your weight throughout the arms and legs a bit better, and they generally give you a bit more stability when walking.

 These crutches allow you to strap your arm to a position on the crutches in order that the hands can rest at a certain angle on the grip so as to relieve the pressure the motions put on your arms.